keysight-eggplant/eggplant-github-action/README.md

 ### `filterByJson`
 **[Optional]** The path to a user-created JSON file that contains all the filters to execute specific steps within a test configuration.

+### `previousTaskInstanceID`
+**[Optional]** The UUID of a previously executed test configuration definition to be used in the current test configuration run.
+Defaults to the last ran execution of the given test configuration

 ## Output
 ### Pipeline triggered
 Based on the pipeline .yml configuration, when there is commits or pull request action performed.
 The pipeline will be triggered and Eggplant DAI Runner will be executed.